erantapaa/haskell-browser-mods/README.md

 When visiting the front page for a package, several new links are added:

-- link added to the package's reverse dependencies
+- link added to packdeps.haskellers.com for the package's reverse dependencies
 - link added to hdiff.luite.com` for source diffs
-- link added to the all index page (*)
+- link added to the "all index" page (*)
 - if the Source Repository is a `git:github.com/...` link it will be transformed to `https://github.com/...` so you can click on it.